iffatebu/IMM-Byte-FishIoU_based_Tracker/README.md

 python -c "import yolox; print('YOLOX OK')"
 Verification: Output should print YOLOX OK.

-2.Verify PyTorch GPU Support: Need to enter in GPU node by this command (modify the account and partition information based on your available information).
-You can get our from development node using this command-
+2.Verify PyTorch GPU Support: You can get our from development node before entering into GPU node following these steps-
-a) For checking active job id: squeue - u $USER (cheking active job with Job ID, here use your user name instead of $USER)
+a) For checking active job id and canceling the job before logging into GPU node: squeue - u $USER (cheking active job with Job ID, here use your user name instead of $USER) scancel <Job ID>

-b) Then cancel this job before logging into GPU node- scancel <Job ID>
-c) Then login into the GPU node- srun --account=partner-ngi --partition=gpu-a100 --nodes=1 --time=01:00:00 --gres=gpu:a100:1 --ntasks=1 --pty bash
+c) Command for logging into the GPU node (modify the account and partition information based on your available information). srun --account=partner-ngi --partition=gpu-a100 --nodes=1 --time=01:00:00 --gres=gpu:a100:1 --ntasks=1 --pty bash

 d) Check GPU Availability:
 nvidia-smi

 e) Verification:
 python -c "import torch; print(torch.cuda.is_available())"
 Verification: Output should return True.

-f) If want to log out again from GPU resource (Otherwise it will hold the GPU which is not getting used) squeue - u $USER (cheking active job with Job ID) scancel <Job ID>
+f) If currently you don't intend to work, log out again from GPU resource (Otherwise it will hold the GPU which is not getting used) squeue - u $USER (cheking active job with Job ID) scancel <Job ID>
 ```